Early Life and Education of Rob Gronkowski: A Complete Timeline

 On April 9, 2022, Gronkowski co-hosted the 2022 Kids' Choice Awards with Miranda Cosgrove on Nickelodeon.

-October 15, 2024: Podcast "Dudes on Dudes with Gronk and Jules" premiered.
+October 15, 2024: Premiere of "Dudes on Dudes with Gronk and Jules" Podcast

-On October 15, 2024, Nuthouse Sports premiered "Dudes on Dudes with Gronk and Jules," the podcast starring Gronkowski and Julian Edelman
+On October 15, 2024, Nuthouse Sports launched the podcast "Dudes on Dudes with Gronk and Jules," hosted by Gronkowski and Julian Edelman.

 October 2024: Establishment of Nuthouse Sports

-In October 2024, Gronkowski partnered with Julian Edelman and Assaf Swissa to establish Nuthouse Sports, an entertainment studio that launched the podcast "Dudes on Dudes with Gronk and Jules" on October 15, 2024.
+In October 2024, Gronkowski partnered with Julian Edelman and Assaf Swissa to establish Nuthouse Sports, formerly known as Coast Productions, an entertainment studio.

 On December 31, 2024, Gronkowski appeared in Las Vegas as a co-host on Dick Clark's New Year's Rockin' Eve.